Abstracts and Bio

 • Pi-day with The Simpsons and Futurama

-• How and Why AWM was Founded, and Why It's Still Needed in the 21st Century
+• The Association for Women in Mathematics: How and Why It was Founded, and Why It's Still Needed

 • Geometry of the Earth and Universe

-• Rubik's Cube Games on Spheres: Geometry of Spherical Orbifolds
+• Rubik's Cube Games on Spheres: My Geometry Story

 Good News Everyone!
 Mathematical Morsels from The Simpsons and Futurama